Type above and press Enter to search. Press Esc to cancel.

 Contrast

-Providing contrast will help you bring emphasis to items or displays within your store.
-Ultimately you don’t want your customers to get lost in a sea of products.
-Having a focal point within your displays will help guide your customers’ eyes to certain products or sections.
+Contrast can help you emphasize items or displays within your store.
+Ultimately, you don’t want your customers to get lost in a sea of products.
+Maintaining a focal point within your displays will help guide customers’ eyes to certain products or sections.
+Certain color schemes can help.
+Use black and white, monochromatic colors, or other contrasting colors to add a pop to your displays.

-Check out this display from Mango, which uses contrasting colors of green, blue, yellow and orange to create visual interest and draw attention to key items.
+Check out this display from Mango, which uses contrasting colors of green, blue, yellow, and orange to create visual interest and draw attention to key items.

 (Source)